elimisteve/featbeat/README.md

 Provides a very basic API for logging life events.
 Entries consist of

+verb
 count
 unit
 noun

-verb
+The actor is considered to be the current user.
+Examples:

-For example: 1 slice pie ate
+I ate 1 slice of pie
+I did 10 reps of pushups
+I ran 1 mile of road

 Todos are stored in this [Trello board](https://trello.com/board/featbeat/5105f8abb18f945b56004033)